rubenvannieuwpoort/reals/README.md

 ```

 And get only correct digits (note that the last digit might be rounded up).
 You don't have to take my word from it, you can check the result on [Wolfram Alpha](https://www.wolframalpha.com/input?i=100000+*+%2822873+*+e+-+19791+*+pi%29).

+# Why *not* use Reals?

+The feature set of Reals is still a bit limited.
+Certain functions are not mature yet and their implementation should still be made more robust and optimized.

 # Quick start guide